os-cau/cau-repl/docs/mycore.md

 > `mcrjob()`, or lose session and transaction handling features.
 >
 > `Boolean transaction = false` - Execute the job inside a MyCoRe transaction.
 It will be auto-committed if less than
-> `transactionerrors` errors occured, or rolled back otherwise.
+> `transactionerrors` errors happened, or rolled back otherwise.
 >
 > `Integer transactionerrors = 1` - If you set `transaction`, and the number of failed inputs reaches this limit, the
 > entire job will be cancelled and the transaction rolled back.
 By default, this will happen on the first error.